nexiality/documentation/release/nexial-core-v3.0.changelog.md

   script execution.
 - Added **NEW** command line option [`-subplan`](../userguide/BatchFiles#nexial) to execute specific worksheets/subplans of a test plan which is only available for single plan execution.
+- [bin/nexial-project](../userguide/BatchFiles#nexial-project): new and improved; now supports creating of Nexial macro scripts and helper batch files.

 ### [Nexial Interactive](../interactive)